 Your data may be stored on a third-party service platform, such as our internal database platform (Salesforce); this will be accessed only by NSN and cannot be used by the third-party.

 Our website server, and most third-party platforms, are based in the US.
 These are protected by the EU-US Privacy Shield, an agreed legal framework for transatlantic data flow to adhere to the principles of General Data Protection Regulation.

 Links to other websites

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

-If you would like all record of your personal data to be deleted by NSN, you can submit a request by contacting Samuel Skerritt via firstname.lastname@example.org.
+You may withdraw consent and action any of the above rights by contacting Samuel Skerritt via email@example.com.
 Written requests should be sent by post to Samuel Skerritt, New Schools Network, 71-75 Shelton Street, Covent Garden, London WC2H 9JQ If you are not satisfied with the response you receive, you have the right to complain to the Information Commissioners Office.